-The tables below show the cash flow from derivatives based on an undiscounted basis as at 31 December 2020 and 2019.
+The tables below show the cash flow from derivatives as at 31 December 2021 and 2020.
 The inflow from gross settled cross-currency interest-rate swaps is expressed in CZK but settled in EUR currency.
-The cash flow from net settled cross-currency interest-rate swaps is shown on a gross basis at fair market value and split into contractual maturities.
-The cash
+The cash flow from gross settled cross-currency interest-rate swaps is shown on a gross basis at fair market value and split into contractual maturities.
+The cash flow from net settled interest-rate swaps is shown on a net basis at fair market value and split into contractual maturities.
+As at 31 December 2021: